-Q. Why does it matter if a student pays the deposit on time?
+Q. Why does it matter if a student fills out the application on-time?

-Q. Will students be able to live with roommates from different pools?
+Q. Will students be able to live with roommates who don't fill out the application?

-Q. Why does Residence Life require the deposit be paid so far in advance of the Lottery?
+Q. Why does Residence Life require the application in advance of the selection process?

-A. This emphasis on timely deposits is necessary in order for Residence Life to have an accurate number of students who will require housing.
-This will allow Residence Life to manage the lottery and housing process effectively.
+A. This emphasis on timely application collection is necessary in order for Residence Life to have an accurate number of students who will require housing.
+This will allow Residence Life to manage the housing selection process effectively.

 Q. Will students be allowed to “squat” or maintain their current residence for the next academic year?

 It is University policy that housing will be guaranteed for four consecutive years.
 First-year and sophomores are required to remain on campus.
 If student select to move off campus their junior year, housing will not be guaranteed to them for their senior year.
-However, if students who have moved off campus want to move back on and there is availability; housing will be offered to those students.
+However, if students who have moved off campus want to move back on and there is availability housing will be offered.

 Note: Students, who have moved off campus, will be allowed back on campus if there are enough vacancies in campus housing but housing will not be guaranteed to them.

 A. Lottery times are assigned randomly through a computer program.
 The only ranking factor is social class standing.
-For instance, within a particular pool, a senior will typically be assigned a lottery number ahead of a junior.
+For instance, a group that has a social senior will most likely be issued a time earlier than one with all social juniors.

-Q. Are there enough rooms for students going through the lottery?
+Q. Are there enough rooms for students going through the selection process?

 Q. What if my first choice of housing is not available?

-A. Often times students will receive their first choice of building.
-We ask students to plan for at least three other contingencies, besides their first choice.
-There are times when students may have to select another building and, in some cases, split up from their intended roommate arrangement.
+A. Often times students will not receive their first choice of building.
+We ask students to plan for at least three other contingencies, aside from their first choice.
+There are times when students may have to select another building and in some cases split up from their preferred roommate arrangement.

 Q. What happens when I have to split up my roommate arrangement?